EOSIO/eos/README.md

 ./eosc set contract currency ../../contracts/currency/currency.wast ../../contracts/currency/currency.abi
 ```

-As a response you should get a json with a `transaction_id` field.
+As a response you should get a JSON with a `transaction_id` field.
 Your contract was successfully uploaded!

-You can also verify that the code has been set with the following command
+You can also verify that the code has been set with the following command:

 ```bash
 ./eosc get code currency
 ```

-It will return something like
+It will return something like:
 ```bash
 code hash: 9b9db1a7940503a88535517049e64467a6e8f4e9e03af15e9968ec89dd794975
 ```